awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to create a parameter that uses the String data type\.
+1. Run the following command to create a parameter that uses the String data type\.
 The `--name` parameter uses a hierarchy\.
 For more information about hierarchies, see [Organizing Parameters into Hierarchies](sysman-paramstore-su-organize.md)\.

    ```
    aws ssm put-parameter --name "parameter_name" --value "a parameter value" --type String --tier Standard or Advanced